alterNERDtive/VoiceAttack-profiles/docs/SealAttack.md

 These are set in `RatAttack.startup` and can be overridden from your profile if you have included RatAttack.

+* `EDDI.quietMode` (boolean): whether or not to set EDDI to quite mode.
+Default: true.
 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `v`.
 * `RatAttack.confirmCalls` (boolean): whether VoiceAttack should ask you before